-- Liquid laundry detergent or dish soap
+- Heavy-duty laundry detergent

 - Stain remover gel or spray

-- Try a stain remover.
 If an oily stain remains, add a stain remover gel or spray.
 Treat both sides of the stain so that it penetrates fully.
 Wash clothing normally in the washing machine.
 Before drying, check to make sure the stain is completely gone.
 Air dry at first to make sure no hint of the stain remains.
 Repeat the steps if the stain is still present.